donaldh/Perl6-RPi-GpioDirect/README.md

 RPi-native makes use of /dev/gpiomem so that it can run without elevated privileges.

 RPi-native has only been tested with a Raspberry Pi 3 but is likely to work with a Pi 2.
-RPi-native is also dependend on a kernel with /dev/gpiomem.
+RPi-native is also dependent on a kernel with /dev/gpiomem.

 Installation
 ------------